jamesthesnake/jamesthesnake.github.io/_posts/2022-07-10-Kate-bush-synth.md

 Army Dreamers
 Army Dreamers from Bush’s 1980 album Never For Ever uses the Fairlight for its cello sound, this time the SOLOSTR2 sample from the HISTRING bank.
 The folk instrument that plays the melody in the intro sounds suspiciously like the KICHAPEE sample, although it can’t be the Fairlight as the sounds last longer than its sampler would allow.
 The song may have been demo’d with the Kichapee sound and then recorded with a real instrument for the final version.
 For my example, I used the Kichapee sound with some repitching to extend the sample length.

-00:00
- kate bush army dreamers fairlight
 All We Ever Look For
 In the track All We Ever Look For, the intro’s whistling hook comes from the Fairlight, specifically the WHISTLE sample from the WIND bank.
 Again, the patch is played without manipulation, although it is layered with a piano and synth to strengthen the overall sound of the sample.
 The synth is the Yamaha CS-80, which was Bush’s favourite at the time.
 The lead patch is a simple square wave patch that uses pulse-width modulation to get a wind-like hollow sound.
-Again, I only used one of the voice layers and I used preset 4 (Flute) as a starting point.

-00:00
- kate bush cs80 synth
 Babooshka
 The lead plucked sound in Babooshka is likely the CS-80, possibly layered with a Balalaika or another folk instrument.
 In Arturia CS-80 V, I used the Voice I preset 9 (Guitar 1) and made use of the touch sensitivity to add a human element to the part.
 The touch-sensitivity is the feature that Kate has mentioned being her favourite of the CS-80, which isn’t surprising as she is also a pianist.
 I also ran the track through an analog-style delay effect and plenty of reverb.

-00:00
- kate bush babooshka lead
 The song also features some Fairlight samples, for the glass shattering effects played during the drum breaks towards the end of the song.
 The Fairlight had only been out for a year when Babooshka was released, so these effects were one of the first famous uses of the sampler.
 The sample can be found in the EFFECTS4 bank and is called GLASMASH, here’s what it sounds like.

-00:00
-Download
 An interesting thing I read is that the string-based song Cloudbusting started as a Fairlight composition, but as Kate Bush explained in an interview, most of the Fairlight elements were replaced with the real strings:

 “Cloudbusting” I wrote on the Fairlight and I just felt it would be much more interesting with real strings, so we transcribed the Fairlight arrangement for string players to read.
 And then they redid it.”